-[0066] In another embodiment, the alkyne moieties on a polynucleotide are on the 5' end.
+[0060] In another embodiment, the alkyne moieties on a polynucleotide are on the 5' end.
 In a further embodiment, the alkyne moieties on a polynucleotide are on the 3' end.
 It is contemplated that in some aspects the alkyne moieties represent only a portion of the length of a polynucleotide.
 By way of example, if a polynucleotide is 20 nucleotides in length, then it is contemplated that the first 10 nucleotides (counting, in various aspects from either the 5' or 3' end) comprise an alkyne moiety.
 Thus, 10 nucleotides comprising an alkyne moiety out of a total of 20 nucleotides results in 50% of the nucleotides in a polynucleotide being associated with an alkyne moiety.
 In various aspects it is contemplated that from about 0.01% to about 100% of the nucleotides in a polynucleotide are associated with an alkyne moiety.
-In further aspects, about 1% to about 70%, or about 2% to about 60%, or about 5% to about 50%, or about 10% to about 50%, or about 20% to about 50%, or about 20% to about 50% of nucleotides in a polynucleotide are associated with an alkyne moiety.
+In further aspects, about 1% to about 70%, or about 2% to about 60%, or about 5% to about 50%, or about 50%, or about 10% to about 40% of nucleotides in a polynucleotide are associated with an alkyne moiety.

-[0067] Polynucleotides, as defined herein, also includes aptamers.
+[0061] Polynucleotides, as defined herein, also includes aptamers.
 The production and use of aptamers is known to those of ordinary skill in the art.
 In general, aptamers are nucleic acid or peptide binding species capable of tightly binding to and discreetly distinguishing target ligands [Yan et al., RNA Biol.
-6(3) 316-320 (2009), incorporated by reference herein in its entirety].
-Aptamers, in some embodiments, may be obtained by a technique called the systematic evolution of ligands by exponential enrichment (SELEX) process [Tuerk et al., Science 249:505-10 (1990), U.S. Patent Number 5,270,163, and U.S. Patent Number 5,637,459, each of which is incorporated herein by reference in their entirety].
-General discussions of nucleic acid aptamers are found in, for example and without limitation, Nucleic Acid and Peptide Aptamers: Methods and Protocols (Edited by Mayer, Humana Press, 2009) and Crawford et al., Briefings in Functional Genomics and Proteomics 2(1): 72- 79 (2003).
-Additional discussion of aptamers, including but not limited to selection of RNA aptamers, selection of DNA aptamers, selection of aptamers capable of covalently linking to a target protein, use of modified aptamer libraries, and the use of aptamers as a diagnostic agent and a therapeutic agent is provided in Kopylov et al., Molecular Biology 34(6): 940-
+6(3) 316-320 (2009).

-954 (2000) translated from Molekulyarnaya Biologiya, Vol. 34, No. 6, 2000, pp. 1097-1113, which is incorporated herein by reference in its entirety.
-In various embodiments, an aptamer is between about 10 to about 100 nucleotides in length.
+[0062] Aptamers, in some embodiments, may be obtained by a technique called the systematic evolution of ligands by exponential enrichment (SELEX) process [Tuerk et al., Science 249:505-10 (1990), U.S. Patent Number 5,270,163, and U.S. Patent Number 5,637,459.
+General discussions of nucleic acid aptamers are found in, for example and without limitation, Nucleic Acid and Peptide Aptamers: Methods and Protocols (Edited by Mayer, Humana Press, 2009) and Crawford et al., Briefings in Functional Genomics and Proteomics 2(1): 72-79 (2003).
+Additional discussion of aptamers, including but not limited to selection of RNA aptamers, selection of DNA aptamers, selection of aptamers capable of covalently linking to a target protein, use of modified aptamer libraries, and the use of aptamers as a diagnostic agent and a therapeutic agent is provided in Kopylov et al., Molecular Biology 34(6): 940-954 (2000) translated from Molekulyamaya Biologiya, Vol. 34, No.6, 2000, pp. 1097-1113.
+In various embodiments, an aptamer may be between about 10 to about 100 nucleotides in length.